bwgraves/doc-scrape-challenge/md/reject_known_sender_login_mismatch.md

-# reject_known_sender_login_mismatch  When the client is authenticated with SASL, reject the request
+# reject_known_sender_login_mismatch undefined;  When the client is authenticated with SASL, reject the request
 when the MAIL FROM address is listed in $smtpd_sender_login_maps, but the SASL login name is not an owner for that address.